Bail Bonds Overview

 Keep in mind, in the unfortunate event that the defendant doesn't appear at a court date (known as "skipping bail"), the bail will be surrendered or forfeited.
 The bail bond agent has the authority to locate the defendant and surrender him or her to the court.
 Worse still, friends or family who co-signed the bail bond will be responsible for the bond amount.
 If they used collateral to obtain the bond (such as a home), they could face foreclosure and possible loss of property.

 There are inherent problems with commercial bail bonding.
 First, the defendant will pay a nonrefundable premium, usually 10 percent of the bail amount set.
 Second, the defendant or a party acting on behalf of the defendant must put down collateral for the entire bond.
 Third, should the defendant abscond, a bail bondsman is likely to hire a bounty hunter who has powers exceeding those of police officers in terms of crossing jurisdictional borders and in the use of force.

 The American Bar Association (ABA) has called for the abolition of commercial bail bonding and universal use of court deposit systems, in which the defendant provides a deposit of 10 percent of the bail to the court, which is returned after the trial (less a small administrative fee).

 If you've been arrested and are facing the bail process, there are ways to avoid commercial bail bond companies.
 For example, an experienced criminal defense attorney can argue for reduced bail or even no bail, depending on the facts of your case.
 Your attorney can also negotiate with the prosecutor and help you prepare for a trial.
-Contact an attorney near you today for a free initial case review.
+Contact an experienced criminal defense attorney near you today.